codmccabe/Math1431/doc/chapter4/42.md

 $$\sqrt[n]{x} = x^{\frac{1}{n}}$$
 :::

-When it comes to exponential equation we have the following.
+When it comes to the exponential equation we have the following.

 :::{prf:property}
 :label: expEquation